-Hydrogen: The Department of Energy's Hydrogen Shot calls for a goal of reducing the cost of clean hydrogen to \$1 per 1 kg within 1 decade through technological innovation, deployment at scale, and fostering partnerships.
+Hydrogen: Hydrogen and its derivatives represent innovative storage and transportation media for energy resources in the Arctic.
+Realizing its potential will require dramatically reducing capital and energy costs as well as improving the efficiency, durability, and reliability of hydrogen production technologies.
 This means that electrolysis costs will need to be reduced by more than 80% and those of SMR with carbon capture by 30%.
 This will require dramatically reducing capital and energy costs as well as improving the efficiency, durability, and reliability of hydrogen production technologies.
 That would mean reducing electrolyzer uninstalled capital costs from approximately \$1300/kW to \$150/kW and reducing energy costs from approximately \$50/MWh to \$20/MWh (Satyapal, 2023).